vufind-org/vufind/GOVERNANCE.md

 * assisting with project infrastructure
 * writing and editing documentation
 * developing and running training programs
 * offering useful services (hosting, procurement, etc.) to the community
 * translating text for internationalization

-Contributors engage with the project through the [issue tracker](https://vufind.org/jira), the project's [GitHub organization](https://github.com/vufind-org), and the [VuFind Tech](https://sourceforge.net/projects/vufind/lists/vufind-tech) mailing list, or by writing or editing [documentation](https://vufind.org/wiki/) and other project-related content.
+Contributors engage with the project through the [issue tracker](https://vufind.org/jira), the project's [GitHub organization](https://github.com/vufind-org), and the [VuFind® Tech](https://sourceforge.net/projects/vufind/lists/vufind-tech) mailing list, or by writing or editing [documentation](https://vufind.org/wiki/) and other project-related content.
 They submit changes to the project itself via [pull requests](https://vufind.org/wiki/development:making_pull_requests), which will be considered for inclusion in the project by existing committers (see next section).
-The [VuFind Tech](https://sourceforge.net/projects/vufind/lists/vufind-tech) mailing list is the most appropriate place to ask for help when making that first contribution.
+The [VuFind® Tech](https://sourceforge.net/projects/vufind/lists/vufind-tech) mailing list is the most appropriate place to ask for help when making that first contribution.